Private Acquisition

 03

-Gardening creators with significant YouTube, TikTok, or IG followings looking to graduate into a network — or investors consolidating creator talent into a branded channel and commerce ecosystem.
+Gardening creators with significant YouTube, TikTok, or IG followings looking to graduate into a network, or operators consolidating creator talent into a branded channel and commerce ecosystem.

 04